drasticactions/KimonoDesigner-DotNet/README.md

 This is experimental, I offer no support for this application.
 I did this as a way to try porting a larger scale Xamarin.Mac application into .NET.

+## How to run:

+### Dependencies
+- .NET 8.0 SDK
+- .NET macOS workload (`dotnet workload install macos`)
+- **NOTE** The macOS workload is not installed by default with a .NET install, nor a .NET MAUI one.
+- Xcode

+### VSCode
+- Open the root directory in VSCode and use the Launch tasks to start a debug session.
+It should automatically build and attach to the session.
+- **NOTE** VSCode does not support Xcode Storyboard syncing.
+If you update the storyboards, you either need to update the bindings yourself, or use VSMac/Rider to do it for you.

+### VSMac
+- This is a .NET 8.0 macOS app and _should_ work with the last edition of VSMac.
+You need to enable experimental .NET support to launch it.

+### Rider
+- Open the solution, deploy.
+Done.

 ## What works:

 - Generating SkiaSharp code.
 If you draw in the canvas, the SkiaSharp code should generate and it (should) work in a application running SkiaSharp 2.81.